 - Growth restriction in children - can occur in chronic giardial infection.
 This is especially a problem in developing countries where the condition may not be picked up and treated.

 - Malabsorption and vitamin deficiencies - are possible in chronic giardial infection.
 This is because the gut infection can interfere with the absorption of essential nutrients from the food that you eat.

 - Gallbladder infection and infection of the pancreas (pancreatitis) - can also occur.

 - Lactose intolerance - some people infected with giardia develop an intolerance to dairy.
 This problem can persist long past infection.

 Can giardial infection be prevented?

-In addition to this, when travelling to areas with poor sanitation, you should be careful what you eat or drink.
+In addition to this, when travelling to areas with poor sanitation, you should be careful of drinking untreated water, or unclean foods.

 Sexual activity involving contact with the back passage (anus) is particularly risky.
 If your fingers come into contact with another person's anus during sex, or you touch a condom used in anal sex, make sure you wash your hands thoroughly.
 Contact between the mouth and the anus (sometimes called 'rimming') is very risky and should be avoided.